yukisho/Overwatch-Traders/README.md

 2. Copy the "CfgTraderConfig" folder in your mission pbo

-3. Add
+3. Add the following to your init.sqf, or set it to true if you already added that variable but set to false.

 DZE_ConfigTrader = true;

-to your init.sqf, or set it to true if you already added that variable but set to false.

 4. Open description.ext and add

 #include "CfgServerTrader\cfgServerTrader.hpp"

 5. Done, :lol: